Private Gun Sales: Are They Legal?

 • Convicted of a misdemeanor for domestic violence

-• Under the age of 18
+• Under 18 years of age

-Private gun sellers have fewer regulations to abide by, but that does not necessarily mean their legal burden is eased.
-Many private gun sellers do not have the ability to perform sufficient background checks that clear the buyer of all state and federal hurdles.
+Many private handgun purchases occur sufficient background checks that clear the firearms purchaser of all state and federal hurdles.
 Additionally, without the knowledge that comes with obtaining licensure, these private sellers may not even be aware of which rules and regulations apply.

-Therefore, many private sellers complete their transactions through licensed dealers.
-This way, the seller can be assured that they are selling to someone who doesn’t have any legal restrictions that could later come back to bite the seller.
-The ATF’s useful guide educates private parties on how to properly complete a transaction through an FFL dealer.
+This is why many private sellers complete their firearms transactions through licensed dealers.
+This way, the seller can be assured that they are not selling to a prohibited person with legal restrictions that could later come back to bite the seller.

 Should I Speak With an Attorney?